 Hackers are teams of people who monitor and access electronic systems in order to gain information.
-Sony Pictures were cyber-hacked by a North Korean group in 2014 and employee data including passwords, social security numbers and payroll information were compromised.
+Sony Pictures were cyber-hacked by a North Korean group in 2014 and employee data including passwords, social security numbers, and payroll information was compromised.
 The hackers accessed over 100 terabytes of data – roughly the equivalent to the capacity of 1,600 PC hard drives.

 Compared to the Internet, a fax machine is a very secure method of communicating sensitive information.
 Faxes are sent using a phone line and the information is only likely to be intercepted if the hacker has access to special phone monitoring equipment.

-According to Fortune, the fax machine is still used in law offices, healthcare and finance industries.
-These businesses share sensitive and personal information on a daily basis and opt for the fax machine due to its higher levels of security.
+According to Fortune, the fax machine is still used in law offices, healthcare, and finance industries.
+These businesses share sensitive and personal information on a daily basis and opt for the fax machine due to their higher levels of security.

 Fax offers you peace of mind

-For those in the law, insurance or realtor businesses, faxing can be a quick, secure and easy method of obtaining time-sensitive signatures and other information.
-Sending over a signature for a new apartment or other legal document can be completed with minimal fuss by using a fax machine.
-The added benefit of high security levels allows for consumer peace of mind.
+For those in the law, insurance, or realtor businesses, faxing can be a quick, secure, and easy method of obtaining time-sensitive signatures and other information.
+Sending over a signature for a new apartment or other legal documents can be completed with minimal fuss by using a fax machine.
+The added benefit of high-security levels allows for consumer peace of mind.